-Welcome to the University of Central Florida.
-The MPT is an assessment of the math skills that students have acquired and is designed to determine proficiency level and therefore placement for math courses.
-The Math Placement Test (MPT) will help students, with the assistance of their academic advisors, select math courses in which they are most prepared and will likely be successful.
+Welcome UCF Knight!
+The University believes that appropriate placement of students into certain course sequences is important to help foster an environment of success.
+The UCF Math Placement Test (MPT) is administered to determine placement into the mathematics course sequence.
+The MPT will help students, with the assistance of their academic advisors, select math courses in which they are most prepared and will likely be successful.

-The Math Placement Test is now past due for all students who started Fall classes on Monday, August 19th at UCF.
+The Math Placement Test is now past due for all students who started Summer classes on Monday, June 23rd at UCF.
 At this time, you still have access to the Practice Tests and optional Study Plan.
 Students who earn 35% or higher on the practice test will proceed by taking the actual Algebra test in a proctored setting at the University Testing Center at UCF.
 Available dates can be found on the Current Students page.

 Incoming freshmen entering UCF who have paid their enrollment deposit will receive an email with instructions about taking the MPT.
 Students are strongly recommended to complete the MPT prior to attending Orientation; however, the due date to complete the MPT is the Friday before the start of your first semester at UCF.
 Students who have their MPT results available at Orientation will be able to receive assistance from their academic advisor to select the most appropriate math course.
 Students who have not taken the MPT by their scheduled Orientation date should expect a delay in registering for a math course at UCF.
 The MPT should be taken from the convenience of a computer with a secure internet connection.